alphagov/govuk-design-system/src/patterns/question-pages/index.md

 - continue button

 If research shows it’s helpful for users, you can also include a [progress indicator](#using-progress-indicators).

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Make sure to only ask for a piece of information once within a single journey.
+Whenever possible, do not ask a user to re-enter information they’ve already provided.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+If the same type of information is needed more than once, make it easier to reuse previously entered answers through one of these methods:

+- pre-populating the relevant fields
+- showing carried-forward responses as an option for the user to select

 ### Back link